mikyrenato/1st-Project-Eat-Healty-With-JDR/README.md

 Considering the core UX principles I first started to think about the strategy for this website and defined who the target users would be and what features/technologies they would want.

-La Petite Traveller's target users are:
+JDR's target users are:
-* Aged 18-30
+* Aged 30+
-* Past/future backpackers
-* People interested in travelling on a budget
+* People interested in living a heathier lifestyle
-* Have an interest in visiting Sri Lanka
+* People who already living a healthy lifestyle

 What these users would be looking for:
 * Clear, concise, easy-to-find information
-* Beautiful photos that provide inspiration and make the destinations look desirable
+* Beautiful photos that provide inspiration and make the food look delicious
-* Helpful guidance on routes available
-* Recommendations for where to eat/stay
+* Recommendations for what to eat

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.
 An effort was taken to not provide an overwhelming amount of information at first glance as this is often the reason people are put off with travel guides.